 If the target device is a domain member, use the same name as in the Windows domain.
 When the target device boots from the vDisk, the machine name of the device becomes the name entered.
 For more information about target devices and Active Directory or NT 4.0 domains, refer to “Enabling Automatic Password Management.”

 - Optionally, if a collection template exists for this collection, enable the checkbox next to Apply the collection template to this new device.

 - Click the Add device button.
 The target device inherits all the template properties except for the target device name and MAC address.

 - Click OK to close the dialog box.
 The target device is created and assigned to a vDisk.

 Target device entries can be imported into any device collection from a .csv file.
 The imported target devices can then inherit the properties of the template target device that is associated with that collection.
 For more details, refer to Importing Target Devices into Collections.

 Using the Auto-Add Wizard

-The Auto-Add Wizard automates the configuration of rules for automatically adding new target devices to the Provisioning Services database using the Auto-Add feature.
+The Auto-Add Wizard automates the configuration of rules for automatically adding new target devices to the Citrix Provisioning database using the Auto-Add feature.

 - Select the Site for that Device as the Default Site choice in the combo-box.